-Indeed, in a country that continues to face the threat of the terrorist group Boko Haram, security forces have an important role to play in protecting citizens and allowing them to cast his mission, which was part of a joint effort, aimed at supporting Nigerian stakeholders to work together for a peaceful preparation of the next elections.
+Indeed, in a country that continues to face the threat of the terrorist group Boko Haram, security forces have an important role to play in protecting citizens and allowing them to cast their vote.

+This mission, which was part of a joint effort, aimed at supporting Nigerian stakeholders to work together for a peaceful preparation of the next elections.